yuanqing/create-figma-plugin/README.md

   }
 ```

+(This example only scratches the surface of what this toolkit provides.
+See the [recipes section](#recipes) below, or jump to the ones for [adding a UI to a plugin command](/docs/recipes/ui.md#readme), or [specifying multiple commands in the plugin sub-menu](/docs/recipes/multiple-commands.md#readme).)

 ### Build the plugin

 In `package.json`, we also have `build` and `watch` scripts set up to invoke the `build-figma-plugin` CLI: